-There are obviously certain foods that you will need to avoid completely if you want to succeed when it comes to fitness but there are also some foods that are in a grey area.
-They are often touted as being health foods but can actually be detrimental to your overall fitness.
+There are obviously certain foods that you will need to avoid completely if you want to succeed when it comes to fitness.
+Additionally there are also some foods that are in a grey area.
+These grey area foods are often touted as being health foods but can actually be detrimental to your overall fitness.
 Knowing how to recognise these foods will enable you to avoid them and make sensible choices instead!

 A popular food for eating both pre and post workout is the banana.
 It is a fantastic source of potassium and also a healthy source of carbohydrates.
 If this is a snack that you use then you should always make sure you opt for the ripe version as opposed to a green banana.